lizaandrych/Telegram_data_analysis/README.md

 * General:
    * when do people send more photos - did those days were special?
-   * average distribution of smile/emojis among all messages/ my messages from what moment do people start to send voice messages: average time from fiarst active message day to first voice message how do people usually reacl to me sending tiktoks :)))
+   * average distribution of smile/emojis among all messages/ my messages
+   * from what moment do people start to send voice messages: average time from fiarst active message day to first voice message
+   * how do people usually react to me sending tiktoks :)))
+   * analyze on which topic we speak more (diagram for parts of day and topics)